teaching ethics in objects conservation

 prioritizing principles of metals conservation

 The nuanced understanding of approaches to metals treatments–both highly interventive and not–at some of the premier training institutions in the world will benefit current and future approaches adopted at Winterthur, and in turn, benefit its collections.
 Similarly, understanding what is prioritized at training programs that teach both a focused metals curriculum and a broader objects curriculum will benefit our approach to teaching metals here at WUDPAC.
-It is my hope that revising our curriculum as inspired and informed by my visits while on sabbatical will enhance how we teach metals and provide students with a stronger foundation in the treatment of these materials.
-This will not only impact our students but the many collections they will go on to steward.

 talks and publications

 Fair, Lauren, and Lara Kaplan.
-Forthcoming.
+2023.
 “Incorporating Philosophy and Ethics in Objects Conservation Curricula.”
 In Prioritizing People in Ethical Decision-Making and Caring for Cultural Heritage Collections, edited by Nina Owczarek Herrera.
 Oxfordshire, UK: Routledge.